oribarilan/fliq/README.md

 Args:
     <br />
-    predicate: The predicate to filter the iterable by.
+    predicate: The predicate to filter the query by.

 <a id="query.Query.distinct"></a>